Sakshi28720/sakshi-fastapi/README.md

 ## Project Description
 This project is a based upon FastAPI web service to segment images using custom MobileSAM model.
 This service allows user to upload an image which is then processed to generate a segmented version of the original image.

-To run the application, the user needs to install the dependencies and activate the virtual environment.
+To run the application, the user needs to activate the virtual environment and install the dependencies.
 The project's dependencies are stored in the requirements.txt file, and they can be installed using the pip command.
 So, you just need to create and enter your virtual environment:

-## FOR LINUX AND MACos USERS
+### For Linux and MACos users
 - Open a terminal and go to the directory of your project repository.
 - Inside your project repository, create a virtual environment with the Python venv module:
 ``` python -m venv env ```